 Stationary cranes are very common still in industry and in construction.
 Operating under the same principals as their mobile counterparts, hydraulics can be used for moving the crane arm into position, turning it left or right, and in some cases, providing a safe method of moving cables and sheaves to do the lifting.
 Its also not uncommon for a crane to be constructed atop a large tower, to get to even greater heights.
 Combining engineering in construction, with the science of lifting.
 Some stationary cranes are self-erecting.
 These cranes start out on a base platform, and use hydraulics and mechanical advantage to build themselves up into the air as needed.
 Commonly raising a new section of crane into place, then the mechanics of the crane climb into place on the new section.
 This continues until the crane has reached the maximum height needed.
 When the job is complete, the crane can deconstruct itself in the same manner.
 Hydraulic cylinders are not only used to perform the working tasks, as in other cranes, but often perform functions in the climbing process.
 Due to the same nature of Hydraulic cylinders, they can be relied upon in these extreme applications.

-If you’d like more information on Aggressive Hydraulics and how we support the crane industry contact one of our Hydraulic Cylinder Specialists® at (866) 406-4100.
+If you’d like more information on Aggressive Hydraulics and how we support the crane industry contact one of our Hydraulic Cylinder Specialists® at (866) 406-4100, or check out our cranes page for more information.
 Let them do the heavy lifting for you!